Where will you be one second after you die?|

 good person?
 And I'm not going to Heaven?!

-Sorry, but that pretty well covers it.
+No, not if that's the only thing you're counting on to get you there.
 Now, here's where I was going to hit you with a whole bunch of theological stuff that probably would've sent you into the hills screaming.
 I won't do that to you.
 Even though it is important to know, it isn't important to know now.

 What you need to know now is: 1) what I've already shared about us all being sinners and 2) that God has done for us what we couldn't do for ourselves.